metabase/metabase/docs/embedding/start.md

 ## [Signed embedding](./signed-embedding.md)

+Also known as standalone embedding.
 Display interactive charts and dashboards on your website while securing the underlying data.

 ## [Full-app embedding](./full-app-embedding.md)